NoBrainerORM/nobrainer.io/docs/persistence.md

 ## Optimized Updates

-When using `save` on a model, NoBrainer uses the dirty tracking information to only update the fields that changed.
-When no attribute changed, the database update query is skipped, but all the regular callbacks are still performed.
+When using `save` on a model, NoBrainer uses the [dirty tracking](/docs/dirty_tracking) information to only update the fields that changed.
+When no attribute changed, the database update query is skipped, but all callbacks are still executed.

-NoBrainer will not track the change between a field that was undefined and then set to nil.
-This has some consequences.
-For example:

-{% highlight ruby %}
-Model.create(:field => nil)      # insert {'field' => nil}
-Model.where(:field => nil).count # returns 1
-Model.delete_all

-Model.create
-Model.first.update_attributes(:field => nil) # does not update the field
-Model.where(:field => nil).count             # returns 0
-{% endhighlight %}

-However, if an changed attribute is a hash, NoBrainer will not perform an `update`, but a `replace`.
-This is due to the behavior of RethinkDB that merges hashes when performing updates.
-Removing some keys from a hash would have no effect otherwise when using an `update` command.
-Since using `replace` replaces the entire document, NoBrainer does not perform optimized updates.
-All the attributes are sent to the database, which have this effect:

-{% highlight ruby %}
-Model.create
-Model.first.update_attributes(:field => nil) # does not save the field
-Model.where(:field => nil).count             # returns 0
-Model.first.update_attributes(:field => nil, :some_hash => {}) # replaces the document
-Model.where(:field => nil).count             # returns 1
-{% endhighlight %}

-This is quite unfortunate.
-Please open a GitHub issue if you'd like to discuss the issue.